Playa Espadilla and Playita, Manuel Antonio, 5km west of Quepos

-Arenas del Mar, the Sands of the Sea, offers all the delights one expects from a five-star boutique hotel, as well as the maximum five "leaves" awarded by the Costa Rican government for conservation and community consciousness.
-It is the epitome of this new luxury eco-travel movement, affording every amenity with a carbon footprint no larger than many camping trips.
+Arenas del Mar, the Sands of the Sea, offers all the delights one expects from a five–star boutique hotel, as well as the maximum five "leaves" awarded by the Costa Rican government for conservation and community consciousness.
+As apparent from their back-of-the-house sustainability tours, it is the epitome of this new luxury eco–travel movement, affording every amenity with a carbon footprint no larger than many camping trips.
 Divine.

 You arrive at the sunny, secluded spot between them after a steep descent from the hotel-lined main road; a solar-powered electric cart transports you from the thatch-roofed kiosk at reception to the beautifully furnished lobby, overlooking a stunning peninsula called "The Cathedral" and a handful of tiny islands, held sacred by the region's original indigenous inhabitants, islands that enhance the deep blue-on-blue view.

 Just 38 rooms, all of them nonsmoking, are distributed in two groups of three-story buildings: "Ocean Breeze" rooms, some with excellent views, are a better choice for people with mobility issues (request a ground-floor room) as they adjacent to the lobby and restaurant.
 The more atmospheric "Rainforest View" rooms are deep in the jungle on Playita Beach.
 Golf carts and chauffeurs are at your disposal as you move around the property, or enjoy the workout ascending each hill.